50 Dawn with challenges

 Eidet

-These buildings are part of a former facility for timber transportation on the Glomma river delta near Visterflo lake, Norway.
+These buildings are part of a former facility for timber transportation on the Glomma River delta near Visterflo Lake, Norway.
 Besides the ancient history of this place, I found it very intriguing and challenging to depict the light and shadows flowing everywhere.
-Indeed a magical place to experience worthy of all my efforts, I believe.
+Indeed, it is a magical place to experience worthy of all my efforts.

 Acrylic on canvas 80 x 80 cm